the-overdriven/mw-enhanced/README.md

 Install [Visible Persuasion Chance](https://www.nexusmods.com/morrowind/mods/48634)
 Install [Silver Tongue](https://www.nexusmods.com/morrowind/mods/49086) (you can see NPC Fight and Alarm levels and lower Alarm, makes conversation with hostile NPC possible if they are not currently attacking, this makes Intimidation more useful)

-## Training armor skill is tedious
+## [Balance] Training armor skill is tedious
 Install [Armor Training](https://www.nexusmods.com/morrowind/mods/51741)

-## Training magic is unbalanced, it should depend on amount of Magicka spent, rather than number of spells cast
+## [Balance] Training magic is unbalanced, it should depend on amount of Magicka spent, rather than number of spells cast
 Install [Magicka Based Skill Progression -- MWSE-Lua Edition](https://www.nexusmods.com/morrowind/mods/48330)

 ## How can I pick up books without reading them?